INSIDE: The Jardin du Luxembourg Playground & Gardens is a must do if you are in Paris with Kids.

-Some of this equipment is set in a large sandpit, so if you have buckets and spades with you, bring them along.
+Some of this equipment was set in a large sandpit, so we suggested you bring buckets and spades with you.

-There’s also some buckets on a pulley rope attached to one of the forts for those who like to dig and scoop.
+There was also some buckets on a pulley rope attached to one of the forts for those kids who liked to dig and scoop.

-- there’s a gigantic climbing frame and multi-level fort with wide slides
+- a gigantic climbing frame and multi-level fort with wide slides

 - tunnel slides to zip down

 - PLUS, the BEST circular “flying fox” zipline ride we’ve ever seen in a playground.
 (Check out our little video above!)

 We loved the little souvenir and sweet lolly shop attached too.